Which does more for your house’s value – a conservatory, dressing room, gym, media room or party barn? Annunciata Elwes calls on the experts.

-And while we all know that a top class kitchen or bathroom can work wonders, things aren’t so clear with some of the other popular additions.
-So our property editor Annunicata Elwes spoke to a number of Britain’s top property experts to get their view on whether you’re better off adding a dressing room, conservatory, party barn, media room or gym to add value to your home.
+And although we all know that a beautiful kitchen or bathroom can work wonders, things aren’t so clear with other popular additions.
+So our News & Property Editor Annunciata Elwes spoke to Britain’s top property experts to get their view on whether you’re better off adding a dressing room, conservatory, party barn, media room or gym.

 Close second is the dressing room (you’ll need to get ready for the party), followed by the conservatory – another distinctly social space.

-Joint last are media rooms and gyms – that’s not to say they’re unwanted, merely to say that most people’s priorities lie elsewhere.
+Joint last are media rooms and gyms – that’s not to say they’re unwanted, merely that most people’s priorities lie elsewhere.
 Read into that what you will…

 Party Barns: ‘If you have a large-ish family, it’ll be in use the whole time’